-Once you have established a list of candidates, approach one of the five approved RTOs for a quote to complete the training and book a course date (course date needs to be at least 4 weeks after the application date to allow for assessment process).
+Once you have established a list of candidates, approach one of the five approved RTOs for a quote to complete the training and book a course date.

 Step 3: Apply using the Department’s Grants Portal

-Ensure you have all required information and documents as outlined in the Supporting Documentation section (section 4) of the Program Guidelines.
+Ensure you have all required information and documents as outlined in the Supporting Documentation section (section 4) of the application guidelines.

 Click Start a new application to commence your application through the Department’s Grants Portal.

-You will need to set-up an email login to proceed with your application.
+You will need to set-up a Grant Portal account using a valid email address to proceed with your application.